bababouf/Traveling-Salesman/README.md

 1. _readInSimulationMode()_ : prompts the user to select between the 5-city or 6-city simulation.
 All other choices are rejected
 2. _initializeConfigurationMatrix()_ : will initialize the configuration matrix (depending on the simulation selected) as discussed above
 3. _setAdjacencyMatrix()_ : sets the adjacency matrix to either the 5-city matrix or 6-city matrix
-4. Push root node into unprocessedNodesQueue
-5. _nodeExpansionDispatcher()_ : calling this method starts the program loop
+4. _nodeExpansionDispatcher()_ : calling this method starts the program loop

 **Program Loop**